wwt/JS-Contact-Search-Service/README.md

 ### Access Layer Update Event Emitter

-The access layer update event emitter (`./accessLayer/updates.js`, first argument to constructor) provides a way to subscribe to the various types of updates that come through your client's system.
+The access layer update event emitter (`./accessLayer/updates.js`, first argument to constructor) provides a way to subscribe to the various types of updates that come through your customer's system.
 It's important to make sure your version of the data is as update to date as possible.
 Any emitted event can be one of the following:

  - `add`: indicates a contact has been added to the system and provides the ID of the new contact.